cityos-dev/Miho-Sasaki/README_SPECIFICATION.md

 ### Future considerations
 - To expand this application, I think it's better to use S3 or other cloud file system to be capable of storing more contents with good performance.
-- Also if we want to stream this contents, [MediaConvert](https://aws.amazon.com/jp/mediaconvert/) is preferable to endure more traffic and store caches with [AWS ClodFront](https://aws.amazon.com/jp/cloudfront/).
+- Also, if we want to stream this contents, [MediaConvert](https://aws.amazon.com/jp/mediaconvert/) is preferable to endure more traffic and store caches with [AWS ClodFront](https://aws.amazon.com/jp/cloudfront/).
 Sample architecture that I think is like [this](https://aws.amazon.com/jp/cdp/cdn/) if we choose AWS.

+### Future possible work
+- Adding more tests.
+- Add lint check and test check&coverages into GitHub actions.